tiprankstipranks

 The loss of key management personnel or our inability to attract and retain new qualified personnel could hurt our business.

 We are dependent on the efforts and abilities of our senior management, including the executives managing each of our brands, and our success will also depend on our ability to attract and retain additional qualified employees.
 Failure to attract personnel sufficiently qualified to execute our strategy, or to retain existing key personnel, could have a material adverse effect on our business.
-Also, integration of strategic transactions such as the acquisition of Firehouse Subs and pending acquisition of Carrols, may divert management's attention from other initiatives, and effectively executing our growth strategy.
+Also, integration of strategic transactions such as the acquisition of Carrols, may divert management's attention from other initiatives, and effectively executing our growth strategy.

 Employment / Personnel - Risk 2

-Labor challenges for franchisees or being liable as a joint employer could adversely affect our business.
+Labor challenges for franchisees and Company restaurants or being liable as a joint employer could adversely affect our business.

-Our franchisees are dependent upon their ability to attract and retain qualified employees in an intensely competitive labor market.
-The inability of our franchisees to recruit and retain qualified individuals or increased costs to do so, including due to labor market dynamics or increases in legally required wages, may delay openings of new restaurants by our franchisees and could adversely impact existing franchised restaurant operations and franchisee profitability, which could slow our growth.
-Boycotts, protests, work stoppages or other campaigns by labor organizations at either franchisee or company restaurants could increase costs, decrease flexibility or otherwise disrupt the business and responses to labor organizing efforts by our franchisees or us could negatively impact brand perception and our business and financial results.
-In September 2023, California passed legislation setting the minimum wage for fast food restaurant employees at $20 per hour effective April 1, 2024 and establishing a council to set future wage increases and to make recommendations to state agencies for other sector-wide workplace standards.
-This law and other labor related laws enacted or currently proposed at the federal, state, provincial or local level could increase our franchisees' labor costs and decrease profitability.
-Joint employer status is a developing area of franchise and labor and employment law that could be subject to changes in legislation, administrative agency interpretation or jurisprudential developments that may increase franchisor liability.
-In October 2023, the National Labor Relations Board issued its final rule addressing the standard for determining joint-employer status under the National Labor Relations Act.
-Under the new standard, effective February 26, 2024, a party may assert a joint-employment relationship to establish joint-employer status by using evidence of indirect and reserved forms of control bearing on an employee's essential terms and conditions of employment.
-The rule is facing legal challenges, but if it becomes effective in its current form, we could potentially be liable for unfair labor practices and other violations by franchisees or we could be required to conduct collective bargaining negotiations regarding employees of franchisees, who are independent employers.
-In such event, our operating costs may increase as a result of required modifications to business practices, increased litigation, governmental investigations or proceedings, administrative enforcement actions, fines and civil liability.
+Our franchisees and Company restaurants are dependent upon their ability to attract and retain qualified employees in an intensely competitive labor market.
+The inability of our franchisees and Company restaurants to recruit and retain qualified individuals or increased costs to do so, including due to labor market dynamics or increases in legally required wages, may delay openings of new restaurants and could adversely impact existing restaurant operations and franchisee and Company restaurant profitability, which could slow our growth.
+Boycotts, protests, work stoppages or other campaigns by labor organizations at either franchisee or Company restaurants could increase costs, decrease flexibility or otherwise disrupt the business.
+Responses to labor organizing efforts by our franchisees or us could negatively impact brand perception and our business and financial results.
+Effective April 2024, California set the minimum wage for fast food restaurant employees at $20 per hour and established a council to set future wage increases and to make recommendations to state agencies for other sector-wide workplace standards.
+This law and other labor related laws enacted or currently proposed at the federal, state, provincial or local level could increase our and our franchisees' labor costs and decrease profitability.
+Joint employer status is a developing area of franchise and labor and employment law that has changed significantly in recent years and could be subject to additional changes that may impact our liability as a franchisor.
+Under this doctrine, we could potentially be liable for unfair labor practices and other violations by franchisees, or we could be required to conduct collective bargaining negotiations regarding employees of franchisees, who are independent employers.
+In the event of a finding of joint employment by the National Labor Relations Board or applicable state authorities, our operating costs may increase as a result of required modifications to business practices, increased litigation, governmental investigations or proceedings, administrative enforcement actions, fines and civil liability.
 Employee claims that are brought against us as a result of joint employer standards and status may also, in addition to legal and financial liability, create negative publicity that could adversely affect our brands and divert financial and management resources.
-A significant increase in the number of these claims, or an increase in the number of successful claims, could adversely impact our brands' reputation, which may cause significant harm.
+A material increase in the number of these claims, or an increase in the number of successful claims, could adversely impact our brands' reputation, which may cause significant harm.

 Supply Chain2 | 6.5%